AndrewGallacher/sudoku/README.md

 # Sudoku Solver

-This is a React app for solving sudoku puzzles and displaying the solution.
+This project is a React app for solving sudoku puzzles and displaying the solution.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using TypeScript.

 ## Getting Started